Flutter App Project Structure (Recommended Structure)

 └── main.dart

-Explanation of flutter directory structure in above code snippet is as below.
-We will explain home feature with its sub-directory as an example:
+Explanation of the Flutter directory structure in the above code snippet is as follows.
+We will explain the home feature with its subdirectories as an example:

-• lib: The main directory of flutter application where all code of app resides.
+- lib: The main directory of the Flutter application where all the code of the app resides.

-• home: This is the main home feature of flutter app.
+- home: This is the main home feature of the Flutter app.

-• widgets: Contains the widgets of home feature.
+- widgets: Contains the widgets of the home feature.

-• screens: Holds the screens or pages of home feature.
+- screens: Holds the screens or pages of the home feature.

-• models: Contains the model files related to home feature.
+- models: Contains the model files related to the home feature.

-• repositories: Contains the code file responsible for handling data operations such as fetching data from API.
+- repositories: Contains the code file responsible for handling data operations such as fetching data from an API.

-This structure of flutter project organizes the code based on features and makes it easy to locate and work on specific parts of flutter application.
-Each feature has its own set of files including the screens, business logic (bloc), repositories, models and widgets.
+This structure of the Flutter project organizes the code based on features and makes it easy to locate and work on specific parts of the Flutter application.
+Each feature has its own set of files, including the screens, business logic (bloc), repositories, models and widgets.

-Feature-First approach of flutter directory structure helps organizing code in a way that it improves code maintainability and re-usability.
-Each feature is self-contained and can be developed independently which increases the team collaboration of project.
+The Feature-First approach of Flutter's directory structure helps organize code in a way that improves code maintainability and re-usability.
+Each feature is self-contained and can be developed independently, which increases the team's collaboration on the project.

-Keep in mind that this is just one example of flutter app structure and it can be adjusted and evolved as application grows.
+Keep in mind that this is just one example of a Flutter app structure and it can be adjusted and evolved as the application grows.